elignesin/WMportfolio/README.md

 ### Summer 2020 Monroe Research
 This was a small research project I did with James Monroe Scholar funding from the William & Mary Charles Center.
 The project looked at players drafted in Major League Baseball's amateur drafts out of high school and attempted to predict if they would sign a contract.
 The folder includes:
-- A Jupyter notebook for data cleaning and descriptive analysis.
+- A Jupyter notebook for data cleaning and descriptive analysis
-- A Jupyter notebook for basic modeling and prediction.
+- A Jupyter notebook for basic modeling and prediction
-- A CSV of the cleaned data returned from the Jupyter Notebook.
+- A CSV of the cleaned data returned from the Jupyter Notebook
-- A list of players drafted in the 2020 MLB draft (which was Covid-19 affected).
+- A list of players drafted in the 2020 MLB draft (which was Covid-19 affected)
-- The final report submitted for the project.
+- The final report submitted for the project

+### RBG Tweets Project
+This was a project I did for DATA 440- Data Science for the Social Sciences and Humanities, in the Fall 2020 semester.
+For the project, I looked at sentiment analysis of tweets from immediately before and after the death of Supreme Court Justice Ruth Bader Ginsburg, subsetted on religious, and gender keywords, to explore the sentiment around her death and how it related to her identity.
+The folder includes:
+- A Jupyter notebook for all  data collection and cleaning and sentiment analysis
+- A CSV file containing every tweet ID hydrated in the project (allowing for replication)
+- A CSV file containing only the text of every tweet in the RBGids CSV File
+- The final report for the project